quiver-team/torch-quiver/README.md

 ## Quick Start

 Quiver comes into the play by replacing PyG's slow graph sampler and feature collector with `quiver.Sampler` and `quiver.Feature`, respectively.
 This replacement can be done by changing a few lines of code in existing PyG programs.

+### Use Quiver In Single-GPU Training
-In the below example, the `PyG` user wants to modify a single-GPU program to leverage a 4-GPU server:
+In the below example, the `PyG` user wants to modify an original single-GPU program to use Quiver to speedup training :

 ```python
 import quiver